Breastfeeding Your Toddler: What it's Like & How to Navigate Challenges

 How Frequent Should Breastfeeding Be?

 There’s no one-size-fits-all answer here.
-Some toddlers will naturally start spacing out their nursing sessions as they become more interested in food and play, while others might want to nurse as often as they did when they were younger.
+Some toddlers will naturally start spacing out their nursing sessions as they become more interested in food and play, while others might want to nurse as often as they did when they were newborn.
 Many parents find that toddlers will nurse more frequently when they’re feeling unwell, teething, or going through a developmental leap.

 If you’re feeling overwhelmed by frequent nursing, consider setting boundaries (more on that later), and know that it’s okay to gradually reduce nursing sessions over time.
-Remember, breastfeeding is a relationship—both of you should feel comfortable with how it’s going.
+Remember, breastfeeding is a relationship - both of you should feel comfortable with how it’s going.

 Setting Boundaries: It’s OK to Say No